 Your cardiac rehabilitation (rehab) might include an exercise program that you do at home.
 You might start this program after you go home from the hospital.
-The home program is one part, or phase, of your cardiac rehab.
+The home program can be one part, or phase, of your cardiac rehab.

 Home exercise program

 Exercise progresses from activities of daily life to regular exercise.
-You will most likely walk or ride a stationary bike.
+You may walk or ride a stationary bike.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.